 ❌ A coin is heads up.
 Lucky does not flip the coin.
 Mireya flips the coin.
 Jj flips the coin.
 Kc flips the coin.
 Is the coin still heads up?
 Note that "flip" here means "reverse".
 According to the flipping process above, determine if a coin remains heads up after it is either flipped or left unflipped by individuals.
 Therefore, the answer (Yes or No) is?

-To ascertain the learning difficulty of each dataset, we have utilized the LlaMA3-8B-Instruct. model.
+To ascertain the learning difficulty of each dataset, we have utilized the LlaMA3-8B-Instruct , GPT-4o-mini , and QWen2-7B-Instruct model.
 Our approach involves testing each sample in the datasets as a binary classification problem via a prompting way.

 The model generates a response for each sample, from which we infer a judgment, categorizing it as either "Yes" or "No".
 By comparing these judgments with the actual labels, we compute the accuracy for each dataset.